Gazaland: History

 It was a district of the former Portuguese East Africa.
-Its name was derived from a Swazi chief named Gaza, a contemporary of Shaka Zulu.
+Its name was derived from a Swazi chief named Gaza, a contemporary of Shaka kaSenzangakhona.
 It covered most of present-day Gaza and Inhambane provinces, and the southern portions of Manica and Sofala provinces.

-Refugees from various clans oppressed by Dingane (Shaka's successor) were welded into one tribe by Gaza's son Soshangane, his followers becoming known as Shangaan or Mashangane.
+Refugees from various clans oppressed by Dingane kaSenzangakhona (Shaka's successor) were welded into one tribe by Gaza's son Soshangane, his followers becoming known as Shangaan or Mashangane.
 A section of them was called Maviti or Landeens (i.e. couriers), a designation which persisted as a tribal name.
 Between 1833 and 1836 Soshangane made himself master of the country as far north as the Zambezi and captured the Portuguese posts at Delagoa Bay, Inhambane, Sofala and Sena, killing nearly all the inhabitants.

 The Portuguese reoccupied their posts, but held them with great difficulty, while in the interior Soshangane continued his conquests, depopulating large regions.
 Soshangane died about 1856, and his son Umzila, receiving some help from the Portuguese at Delagoa Bay in a struggle against a brother for the chieftain-ship, ceded to them the territory south of the Komati River.
 North of that river as far as the Zambezi, and inland to the continental plateau, Umzila established himself in independence, a position he maintained till his death (c .1884).
 His chief rival was a Goan named Manuel António de Sousa, also known as Gouveia, who came to Africa about 1850.
 Having obtained possession of a crown estate (prazo) in the Gorongosa District, he ruled there as a feudal lord while acknowledging himself a Portuguese subject.
 Gouveia captured much of the country in the Zambezi valley from the Shangaan, and was appointed by the Portuguese captain-general of a large region.